 The student will gain experience and competence working independently with an experimental research project.
 The student can design, initiate and manage an experiment.
 The student can evaluate and utilize obtained results in a scientific perspective.
 The student will gain experience working in groups to solve a scientific problem.

-In addition the student will get competence in a variety of fish physiological questions in context with environmental variables.
+In addition the student will get competence in a variety of aquatic animals physiological questions in context with environmental variables.

 - Project work